randomnerd41/optibuntu/README.md

 # suported distros
 any ubuntu spin

 ubuntu LTS or the latest

 linux mint

 pop os

 debian

 and really any debian based
-distro but ubuntu/spins/mint
+distro but ubuntu and spins
 will be the most stable and
-work this best with the program!
+work this best with this program!

 # for devs
 if you want to